ChileanVirtualObservatory/jovial.chivo.cl/README.md

 <img src="https://www.chivo.cl/media/service-images/jovial.jpg" width="500">
 </p>

 JOVIAL is a notebook-based cloud environment to process astronomical data on-line.
 This service provides Jupyter Notebooks that are executed in the cloud to astronomers.
-No installation is required from the user, so is available from any device with a web browser.
+No installation is required from the user, so is available from any device with a recent web browser.

 The service is in `alpha` and you need an account to use it.
 If you are interested in this project please contact maray@inf.utfsm.cl